Corycus: The city

+Antiquity

 Strabo does not mention a town of Corycus, but reports a promontory so called at the location, but a town Corycus is mentioned by Livy (xxxiii.
 20), and by Pliny (v.
 27), and Pomponius Mela (i.
 13), and Stephanus of Byzantium (s. v. Κώρυκος).
 In antiquity, Corycus was an important harbor and commercial town.
 It was the port of Seleucia, where, in 191 BCE, the fleet of Antiochus the Great was defeated by the Romans.

 In the Roman times it preserved its ancient laws; the emperors usually kept a fleet there to watch over the pirates.
 Corycus was also a mint in antiquity and some of its coins survive.

 Corycus was controlled by the Byzantine Empire.
 Justinian I restored the public baths and a hospital.

+Middle Ages

 The admiral Eustathios Kymineianos re-fortified the island on the orders of Alexios I Komnenos at the beginning of the 12th century, adding a supplementary castle on a small island.
 This castle was later called "maidens castle", because it was told that a king held his daughter here in captivity until she was killed by a venomous snake.
 It was prophesied she would die by a snake bite.
 So she was taken to the sea castle to protect her, but a serpent was taken by basket to the castle, she was bitten and died.
 Corycus was conquered by the Armenians soon after it was rebuilt by the Byzantines.

 Until the mid-14th century the Armenians held both the mainland and island castles, which guarded this strategic port for the Armenian Kingdom of Cilicia.
 Simon, the Baron of Koŕikos, attended the coronation of King Levon I in 1198/99.
 Subsequent Armenian nobles maintained authority in the area (with a few brief interruptions) until 1360, when Peter I, the King of Cyprus, removed the Mamelukes and assumed suzerainty.
 In the late 14th century it was seized again by the Turks.
 From 1448 or 1454 it belonged alternately to the Karamanids, the Egyptians, the Karamanids a second time, and finally to the Ottoman Empire.

+Archaeological research

 Archaeological surveys published in 1982 and 1987 found that the Armenians maintained (with occasional repairs) the mainland castle’s simple Byzantine plan with its rectangular double walls, square towers, and two chapels, all of which were built with masonry taken from the nearby late antique city.
 The only original Armenian construction is one small chapel.
 Kizkalesi on the island has the extensive remains of Armenian rebuilding.
 The island was once connected to the mainland fort by a breakwater.